The Culture of Positive Thinking at the Workplace

 Small business owners need to emphasize positive values to improve employee performance and workplace atmosphere

-I met Peter Frayle, a well-known Spanish Psychologist, more than twenty-five years ago, when I was the manager of a non-for-profit organization in Colombia.
+I met Peter Frayle, a well-known Spanish Psychologist, over 30 years ago, when I was the manager of a non-for-profit organization in Colombia.
 At the time he was introducing a new and innovative idea to small business and community leaders covering: the importance of promoting self-appreciation in the workplace to improve the productivity performance of employees and organizations through a better work environment.

 While trying to help small communities get along in some parts of Asia where he lived as a Jesuit priest, he realized that all the workshops and counseling group activities emphasized negative attitudes.
 The objective was to make people conscious of mistakes to make corrections and solve their problems together with workmates and colleagues.